 This comprehensive simulation is comprised of various activities most often performed by the legal assistant, such as billing, calendaring, time keeping, document & file control, event tracking, and records management.
-The student will also be introduced to various legal-specific software, telecommunication, and office equipment generally found in a law office.
-SP
+The student will also be

 LGL 103 Legal Terminology

 Students will learn the definitions, synonyms, and pronunciation of legal terms and understand how these terms are used in legal documents, instruments, and correspondence.
 FA